construction-cost-architect-banner.jpg

 More about the process and cost of designing a home:

-RE-CAP: What is the architect's role in estimating construction costs?
+RECAP: What is the architect's role in estimating construction costs?

 • We—as is the case with most architects—don't price construction costs